cavenditti/distd/README.md

 ## Current state
 ### Code organization
-- distd_core contains common data structures and algorithms
+- distd_core contains common data structures and algorithms, as well as protobuf files and auto-generated implementations.
 - distd_server is responsible of chunking, hashing and first serving the file
 - distd_client fetches files from the server